Skip to content

 “It has helped me get through the toughest of times when I didn’t want to exist in my body the way it was and dreamt of said euphoria.
 It momentarily provided me with respite from the physical dissonance I experienced.”
 Anonymous

-Has your relationship with cannabis changed pre-transition versus post-gender transition?
+Has your relationship with cannabis changed pre-transition versus post gender transition?
 If so, how?

-“I think I’m smoking less because I’m not running away from my truth, and I don’t need to overmedicate to hide from myself.
-Now that I’m more comfortable, I’m finding a more relaxed usage of cannabis, whereas before, I definitely think I relied on it and needed it every second of every day.
+“Actually, I think I’m smoking less because I’m not running away from my truth and I don’t need to overmedicate to hide from myself.
+Now that I’m more comfortable, I’m finding a more relaxed usage of cannabis, whereas before I definitely think I relied on it and needed it every second of every day.
 Now I’m feeling like I’m able to consume at a much slower rate.”
 Laganja Estranja (she/her)

 “I would say that it affirms my gender in that it liberates me from the social pressures to conform to female stereotypes and define myself in a way that feels good to me.
 As someone who transitioned within raver culture, I began exploring weed and my female identity in concert and within the electronic music scene, warehouse parties, and outdoor parties, and that was more about creating yourself as art for you and others to enjoy rather than passing and weed definitely felt like a catalyst for my creativity!”
 Drïan Juarez (she/they/elle)

-“Back when I gave a shit about being perceived as ladylike or feminine, I would hold back on, say, trying not to cough.
+“Back when I gave a shit about being perceived as ladylike or feminine, I would hold back on say, trying not to cough.
 Or appearing dainty when I rolled and licked a joint.
 Now I take massive bong rips and don't care how hard a dab made me cough.
 I think leaning into the stoner identity was also coupled with me leaning into my more masculine expressions.”
 Frank Vidal (he/they)

 “Weed used to be a suppressant for me that I would use to cope, ultimately to dull other feelings.
 Now it feels more like I smoke to embrace more, myself included.”
 Kurt Suchman (they/them)

 “The main difference in my relationship with weed pre and post-transition is the feeling of shame.
 When I was pre-testosterone, I held a lot of guilt and shame around smoking weed.
 I was experiencing a lot of issues with addiction around the time and felt pressure from my friends and family and the court system to get sober, and I simply couldn’t.
 In reflection, I think a lot of that shame and addiction cycle was based on the loneliness and anger, and alienation of my trans experience before I had the words for or understanding of it.
 Once I began my transition, my relationship with weed completely changed.
 It no longer felt like a source of shame or an issue in my life.
-I could understand more the reality of why I smoked weed, what it did for me, and whether the ways I was engaging with it were healthy or not for me.”
+I was able to understand more the reality of why I smoked weed, and what it did for me, and whether the ways I was engaging with it were healthy or not for me.”
 Mercer C. (he/him)

 “I experience much more gender euphoria now, so there’s less need to ‘escape’ the discomfort.
 Now I mostly smoke to lighten my mood, mellow out and go to sleep.”
 Anonymous